As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - The Ski event in Persona 4 Golden.
 Lots of hilarity during the trip.
 Let's list down some of it:

 - The first day of the trip where the gang tells ghost stories.
-Especially when Youske tells the ghost story that is related to Persona 3.
-Then the MC gets a chance to tell a story.
+Especially when Yosuke tells the ghost story that is related to Persona 3 (namely, Fuuka's bullying and disappearance).
+Then Yu gets a chance to tell a story.
 Your options?
-Eithier a story about Hanako and Kashiwagi monsters (think the spa trip), or a story about a mysterious room and a creepy guy with a long nose.
-Suddenly, a blackout happens and the gang were scared out of their lives.
-Once the lights went back on, Teddie appears eating the snacks on the table.
-Chie, Rise and Naoto were not amused.
-What's more funnier is that Yukiko LOVES ghost stories and even eager to ask the main character what happens next.
+Either a story about Hanako and Kashiwagi monsters (think the spa trip), or a story about a mysterious room and a creepy guy with a long nose (in other words, Yu telling a story about the Velvet Room).
+Suddenly, a blackout happens and the gang is scared out of their minds.
+Once the lights come back on, Teddie appears eating the snacks on the table.
+Chie, Rise and Naoto are not amused.
+What's funnier is that Yukiko LOVES ghost stories and even eager to ask the main character what happens next.
 Special mention to Naoto proving that she's got some bona fide Deadpan Snarker credentials:

 - The conversation of the whole gang on the first day as well while they're on the slopes.
 At one point Chie complains there's no meat in the lodge's menu, and Yosuke calls her a carnivore.
 Then when Yukiko brings up the topic of meat, everyone looks at Teddie funny and he freaks out.